dotnetrdf/docs/src/latest/docs/tutorial/Updating-With-SPARQL.md

 public class LeviathanUpdateProcessorExample
 {
     public static void Main(String[] args)
     {
         //First create our dataset
         TripleStore store = new TripleStore();

         //Get an Update Parser
         SparqlUpdateParser parser = new SparqlUpdateParser();

         //Generate a Command
         SparqlParameterizedString cmdString = new SparqlParameterizedString();
         cmdString.CommandText = "LOAD <http://dbpedia.org/resource/Southampton> INTO <http://example.org/Soton>";

         //Parse the command into a SparqlUpdateCommandSet
         SparqlUpdateCommandSet cmds = parser.ParseFromString(cmdString);

         //Create a dataset for our queries to operate over
         //We need to explicitly state our default graph or the unnamed graph is used
         //Alternatively you can set the second parameter to true to use the union of all graphs
         //as the default graph
-                InMemoryDataset ds = new InMemoryDataset(store, new Uri("http://mydefaultgraph.org"));
+        InMemoryDataset ds = new InMemoryDataset(ds, new Uri("http://mydefaultgraph.org"));

         //Create an Update Processor using our dataset and apply the updates LeviathanUpdateProcessor processor = new LeviathanUpdateProcessor(store);
         processor.ProcessCommandSet(cmds);

         //We should now have a Graph in our dataset as a result of the LOAD update
         //So we'll retrieve this and print it to the Console IGraph g = store.Graphs[new Uri("http://example.org/Soton")];
         NTriplesFormatter formatter = new NTriplesFormatter();
         foreach (Triple t in g.Triples)
         {
             Console.WriteLine(t.ToString(formatter));
         }
     }
 }
 ```